 Families and children in challenging circumstances; parenting and family functioning among diverse families; ethnic-racial socialization processes; cultural and contextual influences; child and youth outcomes; adoption and foster care

-I specialize in working with LGBTQ+ individuals and non-traditional families.
-Through my research, I have been able to offer robust empirical evidence that informs both academic and policy debates about discrimination and sexual stigma; the population's attitudes towards non-traditional families; and the quality of interactions between gay fathers/lesbian mothers and their children, focusing on the study of attachment relationships.
+I specialize in working with 2SPLGBTQIA+ individuals and "non-traditional families".
+Through my research, I have been able to offer robust empirical evidence that informs both academic and policy debates about discrimination and sexual stigma; the population's attitudes towards "modern families"; and the quality of interactions between gay fathers/lesbian mothers and their children, focusing on the study of attachment relationships.

 I am passionate about studying the development of children who are raised outside the context of a traditional family, as well as outside of the binary (binary is for computers, not gender!).
-While research has focused on challenges faced by LGBTQ+ families, my work brings attention to how they remain stable and well-adjusted in face of social prejudice, i.e., a resilience-based perspective with a focus on family strengths.
-I am interested in ethnographic studies; research that explores the association between the quality of interaction and children's socio-emotional competence; and action research with LGBTQ+ folks with immigrant parents, black/brown/indigenous non-traditional families, and the development of LGBTQ+ individuals in non-western contexts.
+While research has focused on challenges faced by 2SPLGBTQIA+ folks, my work brings attention to how they remain stable and well-adjusted in face of social prejudice, i.e., a resilience-based perspective with a focus on family strengths.
+I am interested in Community-based participatory research with minoritized groups, folks with immigrant parents, black/brown/indigenous "non-traditional" families, and the development of 2SPLGBTQIA+ individuals in non-western contexts.

 As editor of the Tomorrow's Earth Stewards online resource for environmental educators and others) (see (https://sites.tufts.edu/earthstewards/), I work directly with my staff and students to bring the best research and practices to the attention of our readers -- as well as the best frameworks for understanding complex subjects having to do with environmental breakdown, eco-restoration, and developmentally appropriate practices that are cultural situated.
 My research interests also include work studying graduates of the New England Aquarium's teen internship program -- as a way to develop a practical model for evaluating the development of earth stewards.
 In the past, my research has included research on early symbol formation in a variety of play media (blocks, dolls, etc.), assessing the development of sensorimotor play in children with classic autism ('Kanner's" syndrome), the development of prayer in adolescence, and socially isolated preschoolers.
 The overarching theme has always been that of promoting more powerful models of development.
 Connected to my research projects have been writing projects aimed at offering a developmental perspective on a variety of major topics, These writing projects include textbooks, encyclopedias, and handbook chapters on children's play, classroom management, and religious and spiritual development.